AlanParr/openstack.net-netstandard/README.md

 Please note I have only tested the CloudFiles APIs as they are all I need, so all bets are off on any parts of the library I do not use.

 I hope this is useful to someone.

+Please note there is still a dependency on SimpleRESTServices which is a .net 4.5 package, but I am using this in a .Net Core app and it seems to work okay.
+YMMV.